UKAEA-Edge-Code/EdgeCodeRequirements/DUNE/readme.md

 Cons:
 - Couldn't find much evidence of user support online (forum responses etc.).
-- dune-fem development team appears to be relatively small: 3 regular contributors over the last year or so (all are also contributors to dune core modules).
+- dune-fem development team appears to be relatively small: 3 regular contributors over the last year or so (all are also contributors to DUNE core modules).
 - Not aware of any experienced DUNE users in-house or among UKAEA collaborators.

 ### Ease of development